 Ed lives in northern New Jersey with his family.
 He enjoys programming, playing guitar, skiing, cooking, and having fun.
 He is a long time member of the Agile Alliance.

 Hongli Lai is the co-founder and CTO of Phusion, a company that specializes in offering top of the line IT products and services to high profile clients.

-From his computer science study and work, Hongli has also become well versed in a variety of computer languages and paradigms and also possesses over an (almost) uncontrollable hunger for knowledge.
-In particular, his current interests lie at the domain of Software Engineering where the emphasis is put on software architecture.
+From his computer science study and work, Hongli has also become well versed in a variety of computer languages and paradigms and also possesses an (almost) uncontrollable hunger for knowledge.
+In particular, his current interests lie in the domain of Software Engineering, where the emphasis is put on software architecture.